vrangayyan6/GenAI/llama-RAG-chatbot/readme.md

     ```

 4.  **Pull the Llama 3.2 model:**
     Run the following command in your terminal to download the required model.
-The application is configured to use `llama3.2:1b`.
+The application is configured to use `llama3.2:3b` or `llama3.2:1b`.
     ```bash
-    ollama run llama3.2:1b
+    ollama run llama3.2:3b  # or llama3.2:1b
     ```
     This command will also start the Ollama server if it's not already running.